-The Colorado Center for Personalized Medicine (CCPM) is currently returning CYP2C19 genetic results to CCPM Biobank participants.
-In order to receive a CCPM Biobank pharmacogenetic test result, a participant must sign a clinical consent form agreeing that results can be placed in his or her electronic health record (EHR).
-After this consent form is signed, results for only the CYP2C19 genetic test result will be placed into a participant’s EHR and sent to him or her via UCHealth’s My Health Connection patient portal.
+The Colorado Center for Personalized Medicine (CCPM) is currently returning CYP2C19 genotype results to CCPM Biobank participants.
+In order to receive a CCPM Biobank pharmacogenetic test result, a participant must sign a consent form agreeing that results can be placed in his or her electronic health record (EHR).
+After this consent form is signed, results for only a participant’s CYP2C19 genotype will be placed into a participant’s EHR and sent to him or her via UCHealth’s My Health Connection patient portal (if results are available for the participant).
 Other pharmacogenetic test results will be released in a step-wise approach.
 Please check back frequently for updates.

 Please note that not all medications are metabolized by CYP2C19.
 For medications that are metabolized by CYP2C19, CYP2C19 genotype does not impact outcomes for all medications to the same extent, or does so in an indication-specific manner.